 Learning abroad provides opportunities for students to gain valuable cross-cultural understanding and an appreciation of our interconnected and diverse world by meeting people and exploring places, societies, and environments other than their own.
 By immersing themselves in another culture and engaging with unfamiliar perspectives, students will develop skills and competencies to work in an increasingly international and diverse workplace.

-Geography majors have the opportunity to study in a broad collection of settings that include Central and South America, Western Europe, Africa, Asia, and the always popular Australasia.
+- Study Abroad for Geography majors: Many geography students have the opportunity to study in a broad collection of settings that include Central and South America, Western Europe, Africa, Asia, and the always popular Australasia.
 Since much of the world outside the US has a deeper tradition of geography education at the university level, the curricular opportunities are nothing short of spectacular.

-Many geology majors have studied in English-speaking countries known for distinctive geology (like New Zealand, Australia, Scotland, and England).
+- Study Abroad for Geology Majors: Many geology students have studied in English-speaking countries known for distinctive geology (like New Zealand, Australia, Scotland, and England).
 Yet other majors with language expertise have ventured to places like Chile and France in order to study geology.
 Be adventurous!

 For a list of where past and present Geology and Geography majors have studied and a summary of the courses that they took abroad, check this searchable database.
 Note that this is not a definitive list of what is possible and should serve only as a useful guide and planning resource.